Pixel-Tomiii/one-day-snake/README.md

 # Snake Game

 Small pygame snake game made in a few hours.
+Snake will die if it hits itself.
+Screen loops so the snake can go off the screen without dying.

 ### Controls